wildanaziz/wildanaziz/README.md

-👋 Hi, I’m @wildanaziz
-🌱 I’m interest to MLOps and many things
-💞️ I’m looking to collaborate on @KweeksNews and @Quipkit 📫 How to reach me on Instagram @wildannaziz
+👋 Hi, I’m @wildanaziz, 🌱 I’m interest to MLOps and many things, 💞️ I’m looking to collaborate on @KweeksNews and @Quipkit, 📫 How to reach me on Instagram @wildannaziz

 <h2 align="center">Statistics</h2>